Pit Bull Liability Insurance

 Across countless online forums and message boards regarding dog ownership and liability, tons of frustrated and panicked pit bull owners are asking one simple question — “How can I insure my beloved pet?”

-While most homeowners insurance policies include pets in their coverage, almost all companies make exceptions for certain breeds that are considered “vicious,” and pit bulls are at the top of their list.
-If you are a pit bull owner or looking to adopt a pit bull, we have compiled this overview of pit bull ownership and the liabilities associated with this dog breed to help you navigate finding the proper liability insurance.
+If you are a pit bull owner or looking to adopt a pit bull, we have compiled this overview of pit bull ownership and the liabilities associated with this dog breed to help you find the proper liability insurance.

-How Pit Bulls Affect Home Insurance
+How Pit Bulls Affect Homeowner’s Insurance

 Pit Bulls Can Increase Your Home Insurance Rate